vemilyus/Jaffree/README.md

 - Using ForkJoinPool to run async tasks.
 - Clean async API using Java Future
 - Async FFprobe execution, not just FFmpeg
+- __DROPPED__ Java 1.7 compatibility.
+Java 1.8 concurrency integrates better with other libraries

 ## Tested with the help of [GitHub Actions](/v47-io/Jaffree/blob/master/.github/workflows/maven.yml)